signalfx/signalfx-agent/README.md

 ```

 #### Chef
-We offer a Chef cookbook to install and configure the agent on linux.
+We offer a Chef cookbook to install and configure the agent on Linux.
 See [the cookbook
 source](./deployments/chef) and [on the Chef
 Supermarket](https://supermarket.chef.io/cookbooks/signalfx_agent).

 #### Puppet
-We also offer a Puppet manifest to install and configure the agent on linux.
+We also offer a Puppet manifest to install and configure the agent on Linux.
 See [the
 manifest source](./deployments/puppet) and [on the Puppet
 Forge](https://forge.puppet.com/signalfx/signalfx_agent/readme).

 #### Ansible
-We also offer an Ansible Role to install and configure the Smart Agent on linux.
+We also offer an Ansible Role to install and configure the Smart Agent on Linux.
 See [the
 role source](https://github.com/signalfx/signalfx-agent/tree/master/deployments/ansible).

 #### Salt
-We also offer a Salt Formula to install and configure the Smart Agent on linux.
+We also offer a Salt Formula to install and configure the Smart Agent on Linux.
 See [the
 formula source](https://github.com/signalfx/signalfx-agent/tree/master/deployments/salt).

 #### Docker Image